LakshmiNarasimhan254/BDD-Web-Test-Automation-Framework/README.md

     2. run the mvn clean test - To run all the tests available runner file

 ## Final Notes:
-   1.I have used AutomationPractice.com as the web application under test
+I have used AutomationPractice.com as the web application under test

 ### Questions:
 For any further clarification - please reach out to Lakshminarasimhan254@gmail.com